krosa/kyladelrosario/_drafts/types-of-manual-binding.md

 This type of binding involves threading plastic "comb" rings through rectangular holes punched through the document.

 ## Staple stitching
 This involves stapling a document in the upper-left corner of its pages.
-Typically used for forms
+Typically used for forms and short documents.

 **Advantages:**
 * Quick and cost-effective